British Rail Class 20: British Rail

 With the subsequent order for a further 100 Class 20 locos, deliveries recommenced with D8128 in January 1966.
 Tests in 1967 using D8179 and D8317 resulted in locos from D8316 being delivered from the manufacturer with the new electronic control system for working merry-go-round (MGR) coal trains.
-Trains to Longannet Power Station sometimes required locos to triple-head trains.
+Certain trains to Longannet Power Station operated with three locomotives, two at one end and one at the other.
+These trains were made up with 42 HAA wagons and the formation avoided the need for running round.

 After privatisation

 Some Class 20s were used on the construction of the Channel Tunnel and High Speed 1 and some even made their way to France to work for the Compagnie des chemins de Fer Départementaux (CFD) in industry there, although these have since been repatriated.
 Some locos have in the past been hired by Hunslet-Barclay to provide motive power for weedkilling trains.

-The fleet of Class 20/3s owned by Direct Rail Services (DRS) has at times seen frequent work across Britain in pairs (or with Class 37s) on nuclear flask trains, the company's speciality.
+The fleet of Class 20/3s owned by Direct Rail Services (DRS) did at times see frequent work across Britain in pairs (or with Class 37s) on nuclear flask trains, the company's speciality.
 DRS supplies class 20s for use with the Rail Head Treatment Train in winter.

 Perhaps the most unusual train hauled by a Class 20 was the Kosovo Train for Life charter train in autumn 1999 which carried 800 tonnes of aid.
 Leaving London's Kensington Olympia station on 17 September 1999, the train was hauled by 20 901, 20 902 and 20 903 throughout, reaching Prague by 20 September and arriving at Pristina station at 10:00 on 25 September.

 DRS initially had a fleet of 15 operational Class 20/3 locomotives.
-Three of these have subsequently been disposed of for scrap, after stripping for spares; a further two have been sold on to Harry Needle Railroad Company (HNRC).
+Three of these have subsequently been disposed of for scrap, after stripping for spares; a further two were sold on to Harry Needle Railroad Company (HNRC, now Swietelsky).
 Following the end of the 2019 Sandite season (Rail Head Treatment Trains), all of the remaining DRS Class 20/3 fleet were stood down, awaiting disposal.

 In 2005 HNRC acquired a large number of 20/0s and 20/9s from the stored DRS fleet.
 By May 2008 HNRC had eight operational Class 20s and sixteen in storage; two were on hire at Corus Scunthorpe (nos.
 81 and 82).

-Over a ten-year period, concluding in 2019, a number of class 20s from HNRC were employed to deliver new S-Stock from Bombardier Transportation at Derby Litchurch Lane Works, to London Underground at Neasden depot or West Ruislip depot, for commissioning.
+Over a ten-year period, concluding in 2019, a number of Class 20s from HNRC were employed to deliver new S-Stock from Bombardier Transportation at Derby Litchurch Lane Works, to London Underground at Neasden depot or West Ruislip depot, for commissioning.
 Subsequently, immediately after the completion of deliveries, modification of these units (addition of equipment for automatic signalling) was required and they were returned to Derby in the same manner.
 Formation of the trains usually consisted of a pair of Class 20s, two barrier wagons, the LU S-Stock set, two barrier wagons and a dead-in-tow pair of Class 20s at the rear.